-Fee What it covers Annual fund charges The annual fund charges comprise: an annual management fee of 0.35% (0.33% from 1 April 2024) per annum expressed as a percentage of the Fund's net asset value, deducted from the Scheme.
-This fee covers Civic's management of the Scheme, as well as the Scheme's underlying fund manager fees, and other scheme-related charges and expenses paid by Civic as Administration Manager. fees and expenses recovered from the underlying funds we invest in (referred to as 'in-fund costs') which vary between investment options as follows: Aggressive Fund Growth Fund 0.03% Balanced Fund 0.02% Automatic Fund range from 0.02%-0.03% The in-fund costs are not fixed as the actual amount of these costs will vary slightly from year to year based on average balances.
+Fee What it covers Annual fund charges an annual management fee of 0.33% per annum expressed as a percentage of the Fund's net asset value, deducted from the Scheme.
+This fee covers Civic's management of the Scheme, as well as the Scheme's underlying fund manager fees, and other scheme-related charges and expenses paid by Civic as Administration Manager. fees and expenses recovered from the underlying funds we invest in (referred to as 'in-fund costs') of 0.003% per annum expressed as a percentage of the Fund's net asset value.
+The in-fund costs are not fixed as the actual amount of these costs will vary slightly from year to year based on average balances.
 This means that this component of the annual fund charges can only be estimated.
 The annual fund charges exclude transaction costs incurred by the funds in which the Scheme invests.
 Administration fee Paid to Civic for the administration services it provides to the Scheme.
 Where applicable, this fee is paid from your member account, at the rate of \$6.00 monthly in arrears from the start of your membership.